Since I pack my husband’s lunch, and have to feed my 3 kids lunch daily, I’m always coming up with new ideas for their mid-day meals.

 Can we talk about this sausage for a minute?
 There’s cheddar IN the links.
 Inside!
 That’s an immediate game changer for me.
-The Johnsonville Naturals White Cheddar Smoked Sausage tastes so good, and has a short ingredient line.
+They taste so good, and has a short ingredient line.
 No mono solo yada yada on the back of the package.
 Simple ingredients and great taste?
-I’ll take it for lunch, please.
+I’ll take it for lunch AND dinner, please.

 This Cheddar Sausage Wrap was easy to create.
-Tri-color bell peppers, onions, back beans, cumin, chili powder, and flour tortillas round out the ingredients.
+Tri-color bell peppers, onions, black beans, cumin, chili powder, and flour tortillas round out the ingredients.

 Oh, we won’t be placing the beans in the wrap.
 We’re making our own black bean spread.
 Place your beans, cumin, chili powder, and a pinch of salt and pepper in a food processor.